oasis6212/Meshbot_weather/README.md

 - DUTYCYCLE: false: If true, limits itself to 10% Dutycycle

-- NWS_OFFICE: NWS_GRID_X: NWS_GRID_Y: #settings for the weather forecast api calls, see below to learn how to set up.

-- ALERT_LAT: "34.0522" ALERT_LON: "-118.2433" #settings for alerts, put in the latitude, and longitude of the area you want alerts for.
+- ALERT_LAT: "34.0522" ALERT_LON: "-118.2433" # Location settings for alerts and forecast, put in the latitude and
+longitude of the area you want coverage for.
 Make sure you only go up to 4 places past the decimal point on each.

+- NWS_OFFICE: NWS_GRID_X: NWS_GRID_Y: #Can be left blank.
+These settings are used for manual entry of the weather forecast api parameters.
+May be useful if you want your forecast generation for a different area than your alerts or if the automatic configuration fails.
+See below for more info.

 - ALERT_CHECK_INTERVAL: # Time in seconds.
 How often the alert API is called.
 NWS does not publish allowable limits.